kegsmr/cover-letter-generator/prompt.md

 4. A closing paragraph expressing enthusiasm for the opportunity and willingness to discuss further in an interview.
 5. A professional closing statement.

 Tailor the tone to match the industry and position, ensuring it reflects the applicant's qualifications and personality.
+Do not make up any information that is not on the user's resume.